Nature Diaries from the Green Heart of Holland:

 Here I present my personal Bird Diaries (Vogeldagboeken).

-These are sent to (more than 24,100) nature lovers by e-mail two or three times a week.
+These are sent to (more than 29,100) nature lovers by e-mail once or two times a week.

 My website is visited hundreds of times every day.